react-projects-learning/react-music/README.md

 ### Time control:-

-- How to get duration of a song?
+- How to get duration of a song? -> audioRef?.current?.duration

-- How to change start and end time?
+- How to change start and end time? -> audioRef?.current?.currentTime

 - How to run that progress bar to show song progress? (timePassed / totalDuration)

+- How to update timings on screen? -> do we need to use setInterval for every 100 seconds and clear it if song is paused

+- what happens when a new song is selected?
+Do we need to play it or not?

+- if we are using interval we need to clear it if song changes

 - How to bind the audio to the progress bar input? (so seeking progressBar should take song at that time)